QR3.7.1 The Curious Case of Quantum Spin

 In this model, detecting a photon’s spin on any axis gives all its spin for the same reason that detecting it always gives all its energy.
 In both cases, a physical event, is an all or nothing restart of the photon, including all its energy or spin, so this property is expected.

-Physics also measures quantum spin in units of Planck’s constant in radians (Note 1).
-If Planck’s constant represents the linear transfer of one Planck process as proposed earlier, Planck’s constant in radians will then represent its units of angular transfer, or spin, so this is also expected.
+Physics measures quantum spin in units of Planck’s constant in radians (Note 1).
+If Planck’s constant represents the linear transfer of one Planck process, as proposed earlier, Planck’s constant in radians will then represent its units of angular transfer, or spin, so this is also expected.

 Finally, according to quantum theory, quantum spin occurs in both directions at once, so measuring it gives either spin direction randomly.
-It also states that a photon goes through two slits at the same time, so measuring it gives either slit randomly.
-The simple conclusion is that the quantum law of all action applies to rotational movement as well as linear movement, so if photon instances can travel through two slits at once, they can also rotate in two directions at once.
-The result of measuring spin is then random because it depends on which instance accesses the server first.
-This strange property of quantum spin is then also expected by a processing model.
+Just as a photon goes through two slits at the same time but is randomly in one or the other, so it also spins both ways and is randomly either.
+It follows that the quantum law of all action applies to rotational movement as well as linear movement, so a photon that can travel through two slits at once can also rotate in two directions at once.
+The measured spin result is then random because it depends on which instance accesses the server first, so this property of quantum spin is also expected.

-It follows that spin is a fundamental property of every quantum entity because processing spreads in angular as well as linear directions.
-The properties of spin assumed by physics are then expected.
+Spin is then a fundamental property of every quantum entity because processing spreads in angular as well as linear directions, and its properties are as expected.

 Note 1.
 Quantum spin is defined as Plank’s reduced constant ħ = h/2p (in angular radians).